CoreyThuro/RB-HoTT/README.md

-# RB-HoTT: Resource-Bounded Homotopy Type Theory
+# RB-TT: Resource-Bounded Type Theory

 **A formal verification framework for resource-certified mathematics and programs in Lean 4**